 - Goji berries, cocoa nibs

 - Blackstrap Molasses (will turn your smoothie dark, but good hit of iron, plus calcium)

-- Spirulina (confession: I have a hard time with spirulina, but I know others quite like it (and can eat it off a spoon – really?!).
-It is an extremely nutritious food source, so go for it if you can!)
+- Spirulina I personally have a hard time with spirulina, but I know others quite like it

 How to Blend Green Smoothies